Are Shetland Sheepdogs Good with Kids? Family Guide

 Shetland Sheepdogs are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 15-25 lbs and lifespan of 12-14 yrs, the Shetland Sheepdog requires thoughtful care tailored to their specific breed characteristics.
+Expect 15-25 lbs at maturity and 12-14 yrs of life with a Shetland Sheepdog; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 The Shetland Sheepdog's heavy shedding coat and high activity requirements tell only part of the story — their herding heritage shapes everything from trainability to health risks.

 Health Predisposition Summary: Shetland Sheepdogs show higher-than-average incidence of collie eye anomaly, hip dysplasia, thyroid disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.